Aller au contenu

 Weaknesses:

-• High prices (starting at 450 euros for a jacket alone)
+• High prices (jacket alone starts at 450 euros)

-• Style can be very classic, less suited to younger professionals
+• The style leans very classic, which can feel dated to younger professionals

 4. Hugo Boss